 According to Dubai Chambers overview on the F & B Sector in Dubai, the fresh vegetable sector is expected to see sales of AED 6.2 billion of worth alone by the end of 2018 with a forecasted growth to AED 7.4 Billion by 2021.

-With a trend of focusing toward a healthy lifestyle and consumption of an organic product, there has been an increasing incline towards healthy F & B. This has led to the emergence of new concepts such as organic and gluten-free food and healthy fast food choices such as salads and baked fries.
+With a trend of focusing toward a healthy lifestyle and consumption of the organic product, there has been an increasing incline towards healthy F & B. This has led to the emergence of new concepts such as organic and gluten-free food and healthy fast food choices such as salads and baked fries.
 Also, as people become more tech-savvy and begin to value convenience and speed of service, various online food ordering portals have emerged.
 An inclination towards home-grown brands and a thriving cafe culture are also playing a role in shaping up the F&B market in the GCC.

 The value of soft drink sales in the country, estimated to reach AED 8.2 billion in 2018, is projected to surge to AED 9.9 billion by 2021, according to a recent forecast from Business Monitor International.
 Growing demand seen by the UAE’s restaurants and fast food chains is expected to boost sales within this segment to AED 33.2 billion in 2018 and AED 40 billion in 2021.